xuqi2024/openflexure-microscope/docs/c270_preparation.md

 ![](images/c270/IMG_4055.JPG)

-* Remove the small rubber tube from the microphone {note: the microphone is the cylindrical cylinder in the middle of the board, it is the largest component other than the camera}
 * Grasp the microphone with small [pliers]{qty: 1}
 * Carefully twist forwards and backwards to break the small wires connecting the microphone to the board (you could alternatively unsolder the wires from the back of the board).
 Discard the microphone
 * Remove the white plastic spacer and discard it